-If the criteria's for a penalty shot is meet (except for a foul from behind) the Referee shall award a goal to Team A. Rule 9.6.
+If the criteria's for a penalty shot is meet (except for an infraction from behind) the Referee shall award a goal to Team A. Rule 9.6.

-During a Shootout attempt (or Penalty Shot) the goalkeeper deliberately removes its helmet and/or facemask.
+During a breakaway, shootout attempt (or Penalty Shot) the goalkeeper deliberately removes its helmet and/or facemask.
 What action should be taken by the Referee?
 Where do you find this in the rule book?